nicokaiser/hugo-theme-gallery/README.md

 On the homepage, up to one featured album (`featured: true` in the front matter) is displayed.
 Note: featured albums are displayed on the homepage, even if they are private.

+#### Related Content

+If related content is available for your site (e.g. when keywords or tags are used), related albums are shown below each gallery.
+Read more about this in the [Hugo Docs](https://gohugo.io/content-management/related/#configure-related-content).

 #### Social Icons

 Use the `socialIcons` configuration key to add social icons on the bottom of each page: